Full-time, foundation degree students (2010/11 to 2015/16)

 From 2010/11 to 2015/16 the University of Plymouth has had a significant reduction (a drop of 80%, approx. 7000 students) in their franchised student numbers following a change in guidance from HEFCE regarding the reporting of partnership arrangements.

 In 2015/16, The University of Central Lancashire incorrectly reported entry qualifications for overseas students, this affects both Undergraduate and Postgraduate taught students and has the effect of understating the prior qualifications of these students.

 In 2015/16, The University of Glasgow moved the date the board of examiners approves the award for its Business school.
 This meant it fell outside of HESA's reporting period and specifically affected postgraduate taught qualifiers.
 This has contributed to a 50% reduction in full-time postgraduate taught qualifiers at the University of Glasgow.
 These will be returned in 2016/17.

 Postgraduate taught students (2015/16)

-In 2015/16, The University of Birmingham changed the way it reported the tail end of its Postgraduate taught students.
-This has resulted in a visible increase of both full-time and part-time Postgraduate taught student numbers at The University of Birmingham.
-These students now fall into HESA's standard populations whereas previously they would have been excluded and now better align with HESA reporting requirements.
+In 2015/16, The University of Birmingham changed the way it reported the final months of its Postgraduate taught students programmes.
+This has resulted in a visible decrease of both full-time and part-time Postgraduate taught student numbers at The University of Birmingham.
+These students now fall out of HESA’s standard populations where as previously they would have been included and now better align with HESA reporting requirements.

 Undergraduate student numbers (2015/16)